Rules for Submission

 - Their country of residence and registration, which may differ

-- be the correct length, size and format, etc; specific guidelins for Articles, Photographs and Video below
+- be the correct length, size and format, etc. See the specific rules below.

-- Information about chosen SDG, if applicable, and which SDG
+- include information about the chosen SDG, if applicable.

-- An article must be accompanied by a title of not more than 140 characters
+- An article must be accompanied by a title of no more than 140 characters.

 - Max. three pictures including infographics are allowed with captions of max.
 20 words for each.

-A photograph must be accompanied by a title of not more than 140 characters
+A photo must be accompanied by a title of not more than 140 characters.

-- Photographs must be submitted digitally as .jpg or .png format with a preferable resolution of not less than 150-300 dpi.
+- Photos must be submitted digitally as .jpg or .png format with a preferable resolution of no less than 150-300 dpi.